Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Swanson takes a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .150 with a walk and an RBI.
+- Swanson brings a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .286 with a walk and three RBI.

 Swanson Recent Games